Philosophical Guidelines The mindset and principles that guide your transformation journey

 The Japanese have a philosophy called Wabi-Sabi, which is the view of finding beauty in every aspect of imperfection in nature.
 It emphasizes simplicity, beauty and transience.
 Both Wabi-sabi and Kodawari acknowledge that perfection can never be reached.

 From now on, I suggest that with anything we do, be it sports or academics or art, and especially, your body, we avoid saying it is perfect.
-Say it is “near perfect” and you can often, and, perhaps, always be right!
-Near perfect (used without a hyphen, as I do) is not even grammatically correct; it should be hyphenated or you could say nearly perfect, but still, “near perfect” is “near correct”, so that works well, too.
+Say it is "near perfect" and you can often, and, perhaps, always be right!
+Near perfect (used without a hyphen before a noun, as I do) isn't even grammatically correct.
+It should be near perfect with a hyphen, or one could simply say nearly perfect.
+But near perfect is near correct, and that is the point.

 I feel that near perfection, or near perfect is very attainable.
 You just have to want something bad enough and then stick to a plan.
 Relentlessly pursue it and EMBRACE IT.
 But the plan must not be a gimmick.
 It must be grounded in common sense.